-- 1 What is Academic Integrity?
+1 What is Academic Integrity?

-- 2 What is Academic Misconduct?
+2 What is Academic Misconduct?

-- 2.2 Plagiarism
+2.2 Plagiarism

-- 2.3 Self-Plagiarism/ duplicate submission
+2.3 Self-Plagiarism/ duplicate submission

-- 2.4 Collusion
+2.5 Collusion

-- 2.5 Contract Cheating
+2.6 Contract Cheating

-- 2.6 Misappropriation of material submitted for assessment
+2.7 Misappropriation of material submitted for assessment

-- 2.7 Fabrication or Falsification of Data
+2.8 Fabrication or Falsification of Data

-- 2.8 Fake referencing
+2.9 Fake referencing

-- 2.9 Making your work available for others to copy
+2.10 Making your work available for others to copy

-- 2.10 Examination Misconduct
+2.11 Examination Misconduct

-- 2.10.3 Use of unauthorised materials
+2.11.3 Use of unauthorised materials

-- 2.10.4 Unauthorised use of examination materials
+2.11.4 Unauthorised use of examination materials

-- 2.10.5 Use of technology in an examination
+2.11.5 Use of technology in an examination

-- 2.10.6 Copying
+2.11.6 Copying

-- 2.10.7 Communicating

-- 2.10.8 Failure to comply with the instructions of an invigilator

-- 2.10.9 Misuse of temporary absence

-- 2.10.10 Disruptive behaviour

-- 2.11 Ethics Misconduct

-- 2.12 Breach of Professional Confidentiality

-- 2.13 False Declarations

-- 2.14 Impersonation

-- 2.15 Bribery and / or intimidation in relation to assessment - 2.16 Other conduct which constitutes cheating - 3 Is it academic misconduct to ask another person to proof-read or check my work? - 4 How is academic misconduct proved? - 5 What is the role of academic judgement in deciding whether academic misconduct has occurred? - 6 The investigation of alleged academic misconduct - 6.1 Who is responsible for investigating academic misconduct in your School? - 6.2 What should a member of the University's staff do if they suspect that a student has committed an academic misconduct offence? - 6.3 How will alleged academic misconduct be investigated? - 6.4 What factors will be considered in deciding whether the academic misconduct should be dealt with at Stage 1, Stage 2 of Stage 3 - 6.5 Support for students with a health or disability related issue in relation to academic misconduct proceedings - 7 Stage 1 investigation - 7.9 Outcomes following an academic misconduct investigation concluded under Stage 1 - 7.10 Appeals following a Stage 1 investigation - 8 Stage 2 proceedings - 8.12 Indicative penalties following Stage 2 proceedings - 9 Stage 3 proceedings - 9.5 Indicative penalties following a Stage 3 proceedings
+2.11.7 Communicating 2.11.8 Failure to comply with the instructions of an invigilator 2.11.9 Misuse of temporary absence 2.11.10 Disruptive behaviour 2.12 Ethics Misconduct 2.13 Breach of Professional Confidentiality 2.14 False Declarations 2.15 Impersonation 2.16 Bribery and / or intimidation in relation to assessment 2.17 Other conduct which constitutes cheating 3 Is it academic misconduct to ask another person to proof-read or check my work?
+4 How is academic misconduct proved?
+5 What is the role of academic judgement in deciding whether academic misconduct has occurred?
+6 The investigation of alleged academic misconduct 6.1 Who is responsible for investigating academic misconduct in your School?
+6.2 What should a member of the University's staff do if they suspect that a student has committed an academic misconduct offence?
+6.3 How will alleged academic misconduct be investigated?
+6.4 What factors will be considered in deciding whether the academic misconduct should be dealt with at Stage 1, Stage 2 of Stage 3 6.5 Support for students with a health or disability related issue in relation to academic misconduct proceedings 7 Stage 1 investigation 7.9 Outcomes following academic misconduct under Stage 1 7.10 Appeals following a Stage 1 investigation 8 Stage 2 proceedings 8.12 Indicative penalties following Stage 2 proceedings 9 Stage 3 proceedings 9.5 Indicative penalties following a Stage 3 proceedings